Make-School-Courses/FEW-1.1-Web-Foundations/09-JavaScript-Class-Objects-Intro/README.md

   - Add properties
   - Add methods

+The examples below can be done on Repl.it [here](https://repl.it/classroom/invite/2ojb5qc)

 ## Example 0 - Objects and this

 Understanding this in JS is important.
 This can often be confusing.